-Southern Union Panhandle, LLC, an indirect wholly-owned subsidiary of Southern Union, serves as the general partner of PEPL and owns a 1% general partnership interest in PEPL.
-PEPL Holdings, LLC, an indirect wholly-owned subsidiary of Southern Union, owns a 99% limited partnership interest in PEPL.
+Southern Union Panhandle LLC, an indirect wholly-owned subsidiary of ETP, serves as the general partner of PEPL and owns a 1% general partnership interest in PEPL.
+ETP also indirectly owns a 99% limited partnership interest in PEPL.
 See Note 1 to our consolidated financial statements.